Udupi District With Talukas in Karnataka State

 Udupi district

-According to the 2011 census, Udupi district has a population around 12 lakhs.
-Udupi has a sex ratio of 1093 females for every 1000 males, and a literacy rate of 86.29%.
-Udupi has a tropical climate.
-Udupi has a literacy rate of 92%, which is high compared to other districts of Karnataka.
-Udupi also tops the 10th and 12th standard exams held every year by the Karnataka State Education Board.
-Udupi district is home to internationally renowned educational institutions.
-The Manipal University Manipal Academy of Higher Education (MAHE) runs schools, colleges, and institutes of higher learning.
-Similarly, the Nitte University, located at Nite, heads a large number of educational institutions.
-The Udupi district was once thriving rice and coconut producer, but any longer.
-Also one can find arecanut (betelnut) gardens here and there.
+Similarly, the Nitte University, located at Nite, heads many educational institutions.
+The Udupi district was once a thriving rice and coconut producer, but no longer.
+Also, one can find areca nut (betelnut) gardens here and there.
 Cashew is also grown.
-Milk is procured from farmers by Karnataka Milk Federation which has a dairy processing plant at Manipal in the district.
-The Udupi district has two national highways passing through, one is NH-17 (now renamed as NH 66) and another is NH-13.
-The national highway 17 (now renamed as NH 66) which moves in north and south direction.
-The primary languages of Udupi district are Tulu, Kannada, Konkani and Beary Bashe.
-Udupi and Dakshina Kannada districts are referred to as Tulu Nadu, as they constitute the Tulu-majority region.
+Karnataka Milk Federation procures milk from farmers with a dairy processing plant in the Manipal district.
+The Udupi district has two national highways passing through; one is NH-17 (now renamed as NH 66), and another is NH-13.
+The national highway 17 (now renamed as NH 66) moves in the north and south direction.
+The primary languages of the Udupi district are Tulu, Kannada, Konkani, and Beary Bashe.
+Udupi and Dakshina Kannada districts are called Tulu Nadu, as they constitute the Tulu-majority region.
 Inscriptions in the Tulu languages are found in and around the village of Barkur, the ancient capital of Tulu Nadu.

 Talukas of Udupi district